CogitatorTech/infera/README.md

 - Adds ML inference as first-class citizens in SQL queries.
 - Supports loading and using local and remote models.
+- Supports autoloading all models from a specified directory.
 - Supports using ML models in ONNX format with a simple and flexible API.
+- Supports inference on table columns or raw `BLOB` data.
+- Supports both single-value and multi-value model outputs.
 - Thread-safe, fast, and memory-efficient.

 See the [ROADMAP.md](ROADMAP.md) for the list of implemented and planned features.